AjuntamentdeBarcelona/decidim-barcelona/decidim-ephemeral_participation/README.md

 The following assumptions are made:
 - The verification workflow is responsible for making users accept the TOS.
 - The verification workflow is redirecting to `authorizations_path` or `redirect_url` after creating the authorization.
+- If the verification workflow has multiple steps, it responds to `resume_authorization_path`.

 ## Contributing